Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Wild-Caught Fish, Pasture-Raised Meats, Cage-Free Eggs

 You’ll be doing your gut a huge favor by choosing animal products that have been naturally raised.
 Conventionally-raised animal products are laden with antibiotics, hormones, pathogens and other toxins that can wreak havoc on your microbiome.
-When animals have lived lives as nature intended, including small amounts of those animal products in your diet can provide really healthy Omega 3 fats, protein and minerals.
+When animals have lived lives as nature intended, including small amounts of those animal products in your diet can provide really healthy Omega 3 fats, protein, and minerals.

 We all hate to admit it, but sugar has basically no redeeming health qualities.
 And on the flip side, there are very few health issues that can’t be improved by avoiding sugar.
 Gut health is no exception.
 Here’s why:

 When you eat sugar, any natural yeast in your body starts to go nuts.
 Yeast (also known as candida) loves feeding on sugar, which actually causes it to multiply like crazy, quickly leading to an overgrowth of unfriendly bacteria in your digestive tract.
-So if you’re looking to heal your gut, one of the quickest solutions is to cut the sugar.
+So if you’re looking to help your gut, one of the quickest solutions is to cut the sugar.

 Ahh, gluten: the sudden nemesis of bellies everywhere, right?
 Should you try to avoid gluten even if you aren’t Celiac or gluten-sensitive?
 The reality is that if you are having any gut issues, you might have a hidden gluten sensitivity.
 The only way to find out for sure is to cut the gluten and see how you feel.